mrtsmit/template-environment-configuration/README.md

 As default this repo take eu-central-1 region as example.

-File thant need to  be updated :
+Files that need to be updated :

 * application/$REGION/terraform.tfvars
 * operations/$REGION/terraform.tfvars